Razark-Y/Tucil1_13522019/README.md

 2. After selecting the file, upload it, the status message will then appear.
 3. To find solution, click the `Find Solution` button.
 Once the solution is ready, the Result Box will appear.
 4. You are allowed to Save the result as long as a result exist (there is an optimal path).
+5. Note: If program takes too long, it is better to refresh to make things smoother
 ### Input Random
 1. Select the buffer size from the options provided.
 2. Input tokes count and its respective unique tokens.